 Michael W. Dunne, M.D. served as our Chief Scientific Officer until he resigned in December 2020.
 Following Dr. Dunne's resignation in December 2020, in February 2021, our subsidiary, Iterum Therapeutics International Limited ("ITIL"), entered into a consulting agreement with Dr. Dunne for the provision of general support and strategic advice in connection with our NDA.
 The commencement date for the purposes of the provision of the services pursuant to the consulting agreement was December 22, 2020, and the term was to end on September 30, 2021, unless extended by mutual agreement of the parties or terminated in accordance with the terms of the consulting agreement.
 Either party could terminate the consulting agreement with two months' notice in writing to the other party.
 ITIL was to pay Dr. Dunne \$16,900 per month pursuant to the consulting agreement, for so long as he continued to provide services thereunder on the occurrence of such milestones.
-The consulting agreement was amended, effective September 30, 2021, to extend the term of the consulting agreement by three months, or until December 31, 2021.
-The consulting agreement was further amended, effective as of December 31, 2021, to extend the term of the consulting agreement by a further three months, or until March 31, 2022, and to reduce the monthly service fee payable thereunder to \$10,000 per month.
+The consulting agreement was amended, effective september 30, 2021, to extend the term of the consulting agreement by a further three months, or until March 31, 2022, and to reduce the monthy service fee payable thereunder to \$10,000 per month.
 The consulting agreement terminated on March 31, 2021.
 Dr. Dunne received \$342,800 in 2021 for services provided pursuant to the consulting agreement.

-In connection with his resignation as Chief Scientific Officer and the entry into the consulting agreement, the compensation committee approved certain changes to the terms and conditions of the share options and restricted share units granted to Dr. Dunne in his capacity as Chief Scientific Officer, asset out in a share award letter issued by the Company to Dr. Dunne on February 17, 2021, and accepted by him on February 21, 2021:
+In connection with his resignation as Chief Scientific Officer and the entry into the consulting agreement, the compensation committee approved certain changes to the terms and conditions of the share options and restricted share units granted to Dr. Dunne in his capacity as Chief Scientific Officer, as set out in a share award letter issued by the Company to Dr. Dunne on February 17, 2021, and accepted by him on February 21, 2021: